-The Trust is governed by its Memorandum of Association dating from 1962 and last amended in 2023.
+The Trust is governed by its Memorandum of Association dating from 1962, Articles of Association last amended in 2023.

 Method of Recruitment and Appointment of Trustees

 The Trustees of the Charity are the Trust's directors for the purposes of the Companies Act.